Striken7/2024-PHB-AURORA-FILES/README.md

 # 2024-PHB-AURORA-FILES
 My personal collection of XML files to implement 2024 PHB information into the Aurora Character Builder.
 I am not a professional programmer, coder, or QA tester.
 All files are considered "works in progress".
+All 2024 PHB options will not overide other content and be listed seperately.

 Note: Files are being tested using other 2024 PHB content.
 No testing has been done with 2014 content or content from other sources.
 <br/><br/><br/>